botpress/botpress/docs/guide/docs/advanced/hosting.md

 ### Adding a POSTGRES database

 Now your bot is running on the host, but it is still using the SQLite database.
-Fortunately, Dokku has an open-source plugin that makes it very easy to setup the required database.
+Fortunately, Dokku has an open-source plugin that makes it very easy to set up the required database.

 ```bash
 # This will download and install the Postgres plugin